2012 New Zealand Warriors season: Change of ownership

 On 2 March owner Eric Watson announced that he had bought out the minority shareholders, including Mark Hotchin, and would form a new 50–50 venture with Owen Glenn to control the club.

 Fixtures

 The Warriors opened the season by hosting a match at Eden Park in Auckland.
 This was only the second time that the Warriors have played a home match away from Mount Smart Stadium.
 The remaining 11 home games will be played at Mount Smart Stadium, their only home ground since they entered the competition in 1995.

 Pre-season training

 The main squad returned to training on 21 November 2011 to start preparing for the 2012 season.
 Players involved in the 2011 Four Nations and other representative matches returned to training later.
 Twenty three first graders were present on the first day of training.

 Pre-season matches

 North Harbour Stadium hosted a Warriors trial match for the tenth time.
-The Warriors also played a match in Whangarei.
+The Warriors also played a match in Whangārei.